2 Evaluation using Trio

 trio$addMetric(name = "Difference", metric = calc_diff)

-# calculate the sparsity of the data, and then input into the auxillary data
+# calculate the sparsity of the data, and then input into the supporting evidence

 # because we used negative binomial to simulate a matrix